TikTok Banned Countries List [Updated 2026 Data]

 Bonus Reads: Check out TikTok Ad Revenue for more insights and information on TikTok.

-TikTok is presently banned in 23 countries.
-India, Nepal, Ireland, Taiwan, Somalia, Bangladesh, Indonesia, and Afghanistan have completely blocked the app, while it is partially banned in the remaining countries.
+TikTok is currently banned in 23 countries, and the list may grow further if it does not address the cited security concerns.
+India, Albania, Ireland, Taiwan, Somalia, Bangladesh, Indonesia, and Afghanistan have completely blocked the app, while it is partially banned in the remaining countries mentioned above.

-It will be interesting to see if any country will remove the ban from TikTok or if they will impose further restrictions on the application.
+It will be interesting to see whether any country will lift the TikTok ban or impose further restrictions on the app, especially the USA and India.

-If you are interested to know about other latest facts, you can check out our website.
+If you are interested in learning more about recent developments, you can visit our website.

 FAQs